idaholab/moose/framework/doc/content/source/interfacekernels/ADMatInterfaceReaction.md

 where $C_1$ is the specie concentration in domain 1, $C_2$ is the specie concentration in domain 2, $k_f$ is the forward reaction coefficient, and $k_b$ is the backward reaction coefficient. `ADMatInterfaceReaction` object is used to impose this condition.

-[`InterfaceDiffusion`](/InterfaceKernels/index.md) is also used in this case to control flux at  the interface.
-However, the flux is not well-defined at boundaries.
-To address this issue, InterfaceReaction kernel applies a condition to constrain the discontinuity across the interface.
+[InterfaceDiffusion](/InterfaceKernels/index.md) is also used in this case to control flux at  the interface.
+However, the flux is not [well-defined](https://en.wikipedia.org/wiki/Well-defined_expression) across the interface.
+The InterfaceReaction interfacekernel applies a condition to constrain the potential discontinuity across the interface.

 Both kernels at the interface work together to give full mathematical and physical meaning of the problem.